 The Summary page is the entry section of the profile.
 It provides basic demographic and contact information, as well as key wealth and giving scores, just as the Person Profile page in our previous platform did.

-In WE9, you will see some brand-new fields, such as Biography, Real Estate Summary, and Career Summary!
-There are a few others that merit additional explanation:
+In WE9, you will see some brand-new fields, such as Social Media Icons, MAP, Biography, Real Estate Summary, and Career Summary!
+There are a couple others that merit additional explanation:

 The new Assets section breaks down the total number into real estate, business ownership, public stock, and a catchall “other.” talking to each other.